Ekaterina Panina profile picture

 Biography

 Ekaterina (Kati) Panina (she/her) is a Postdoctoral researcher in Marketing.
 She is excited about socially, environmentally, and economically sustainable business and service development.
-Her current research interests lie in the topics of customer experience (CX) and CX management in different contexts, from omnichannel retailing to B2B services.
-She is also interested in customer journey analysis, service and experience design, the influence of experiences on socially beneficial behaviors, and service initiatives within complex ecosystems.
+Her current research interests lie in the topics of customer experience (CX) and CX management in different contexts, from omnichannel retailing and sharing economy platforms to industrial solutions and services.
+She is also interested in customer journey analysis, service and experience design, the influence of experiences on socially beneficial behaviors, and service initiatives aimed at solving current global issues.

 Communication languages: Finnish, English, Russian